Divergence of detachment forces in the finite Voronoi model: Calibration with a deformable polygon model

 {Comparing the analytical curves of the FV model and the DP simulation results in Fig.~\ref{fig:calibrate}a,b, we find two key results: 1) for small perturbations away from the relaxed state (zero force), the DP and FV models agree well, and 2) the DP model does not have a divergent detachment force, staying attached over a much larger cell-cell distance than the FV model.
 We also see by looking at the cell doublet shapes in Fig.~\ref{fig:detachment}a that at larger forces, the finite Voronoi shape assumption starts to fail---cells can have centroids separated by more than $2\ell_0$ without losing contact, and at higher forces cells are no longer well described by circular arcs (rightmost panel of Fig.~\ref{fig:detachment}a).}

 {We have found that, simply by choosing the energy-minimizing $\ell_0$, the small forces near the equilibrium are in agreement between FV and DP models.
 However, the detachment forces are clearly not in good agreement.
-Fig.~\ref{fig:calibrate} shows two potential approaches to address this.}
+Next, we present two potential approaches to address this.}